-5. Discussion and conclusions
+5 Discussion and Conclusions

 The linear stability of the SQG shielded Rankine vortex has been investigated analytically.
-The results show that the behavior found numerically by C09 for a class of similar, but smooth, temperature profiles is captured well by this simpler model.
-In addition, the study provides a comparison to the well-studied twodimensional Euler case.
+The results show that the behaviour found numerically by Carton (2009) for a class of similar, but smooth, temperature profiles is captured well by this simpler model.
+In addition, the study provides a comparison to the well-studied two-dimensional Euler case.

 The instability is shown to be related to filament instability in the relevant limit and is remarkably similar even far from this limiting case.
-The interesting differences to the two-dimensional Euler case are a result of the scaling between the advected quantity and the flow field, which is apparent in the growth rate of the filament instability.
-Harvey and Ambaum (2010a) discuss this further in the context of a filament under strain and shear.
+The interesting differences to the twodimensional Euler case are a result of the scaling between the advected quantity and the flow field, which is apparent in the growth rate of the filament instability.
+Harvey & Ambaum (2010) discuss this further in the context of a filament under strain and shear.

-As a check of the theory, nonlinear simulations of the completely shielded vortices have been run at high resolution with a pseudospectral code.
+As a check of the theory, nonlinear simulations of the completely shielded vortices have been run at high resolution with a pseudo-spectral code.
 This was achieved by (very) slightly smoothing the vortex profile discontinuities.
-The experiments showed vortex instability on the linearly most unstable mode within a shift toward larger $\lambda$ of order 0.05.
-In a similar fashion to the corresponding two-dimensional Euler case of Morel and Carton (1994), the numerical experiments did not evidence nonlinear stabilization into multipoles.
-Instead the outer annulus breaks nonlinearly into smaller vortices that then pull the central vortex apart and disperse as dipoles.
+The experiments showed vortex instability on the linearly most unstable mode within a shift towards larger $\lambda$ of order 0.05.
+In a similar fashion to the corresponding two-dimensional Euler case of Morel & Carton (1994), the numerical experiments did not evidence nonlinear stabilisation into multipoles.
+Instead the outer annulus breaks nonlinearly into smaller vortices which then pull the central vortex apart and disperse as dipoles.
 However, as in the two-dimensional Euler case, stable multipoles can be achieved if an annulus of zero temperature is introduced between the core vortex and the active periphery.

 An interesting problem following on from this study is to investigate the corresponding baroclinic problem, that is, to consider two vertically separated SQG temperature patches of opposite sign.
 This can be done either in an unbounded fluid, as an approximation to an oceanic heton, or confined by horizontal boundaries, as a model of atmospheric baroclinic instability on the hemispheric scale.
 This would put the model of Eady (1949) into a more realistic setting.
 A similar framework could be applied in either case.
-Acknowledgments.
-XC acknowledges financial support for this study from DGA under program REI COMINO and from UBO.